Double Date (How I Met Your Mother): Production

-This episode was originally planned for season 4 but was shelved due to the complicated dual timeline.
+The episode was originally planned for season 4 but was shelved due to the complicated dual timeline.
 At the time the show had not yet been renewed for a fifth season.

 Critical response

 Donna Bowman of The A.V.
 Club rated the episode with a grade A−.

 Brian Zoromski of IGN gave the episode 7.5 out of 10.
 He criticized the episode for its portrayal of Robin as a jealous girlfriend, although he praised the episode for the editing and character appropriate way Ted behaved on his double date.